Implications of zero-growth economics analysed with an agent-based model

-There is a further debate on the growth imperative, whether interest-bearing debt necessitates a positive growth rate for economic stability and whether prolonged zero-growth is stable in a capitalist system. \cite{barrett2018stability} showed on a dynamic Minskyan macroeconomic model that given a positive interest rate on debt, there exists, for both growth and zero-growth policies, stable and unstable scenarios.
-In this paper, we endeavour to expand the domain of analysis in \cite{barrett2018stability} to also include the microeconomic level.
-The modelling framework that best suits this task is that of agent-based models (ABMs) developed in complex systems modelling.
-ABMs are a type of computational model in which there are numerous `agents’ interacting with each other, such as firms, households, or even particles or cells.
-This computational framework allows the modeller to create a system from the micro level upwards, leading to emergent properties\footnote{Emergent properties is the phenomenon in which an entity has attributes that its individual parts do not have on their own.}, which allows the modeller to also analyse the macro dynamics of the system.
-Moreover, ABMs do not depend on historical data when informing changes in policy or regime.
-Thus, due to the lack of historical data for economies sustaining a zero-growth stationary state, the ABM framework is advantageous for discerning the implications of zero-growth at both the micro and macroeconomic levels.
-While the literature on zero-growth economics and ABMs has burgeoned in recent years, ABMs have not yet been used to explore the impacts of zero-growth economics.
+The aforementioned literature on zero-growth modelling only considers macroeconomic variables.
+As yet unexplored is the impact zero-growth will have on variables derived from microeconomic data such as bankruptcy rates, market instability, market concentration, and credit network risk.
+The modelling framework that best suits an incorporation of the micro is that of agent-based models (ABMs).
+ABMs are a type of computational model in which there are numerous `agents’ interacting with each other, such as firms, households, or, in other fields, particles or cells.
+This computational framework enables the modeller to create a system from the micro level upwards, that can have emergent properties\footnote{Emergent properties are the phenomenon in which an entity has attributes that its individual parts do not have on their own.}, and analyse outcomes in both micro and macro level dynamics.
+ABMs do not depend on a supply of historical data to enable a change in policy or regime, which is useful here given the lack of long-run historical data from a zero-growth state.